STOC is the original version of the Orbital Comparison chart, using S&P 500 data from the NYSE and programmed in Processing.

 We are making the current version of the project freely available for all people, but we’d like to make a few things clear before you download it.
 Firstly, this project is not meant to be used to do any trading on the actual stock market.
-There is a good reason for this: the data is months old.
-By clicking any of the links below you agree that all people listed in the credits of the project are not responsible for the outcome of any trades based on the information provided by the project.
+There is a good reason for this: the data is not real time.
+By clicking any of the links above you agree that all people listed in the credits of the project are not responsible for the outcome of any trades based on the information provided by the project.

 Secondly, this project is still in development, and there are many things that could be added to the project that would improve usability and usefulness.
 There are many things that we are currently aware of that need adjusting, but we wanted to get the program out to people as quickly as possible to start getting more feedback.